ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: working on sort (A lot of the functionality is done, the rest is routing.
 If anyone who is decent with routing wants to help, it would be appreciated.)

 - Abdi: Password recovery and search

+5/13/2022

+- Cleveland: working on delete

+- Abdi: Working on password recovery and search

+5/16/2022

+- Cleveland: finished delete, added to sort

+- Abdi: Working on password recovery and search